 A decree of legal separation in a covenant marriage can be obtained based on any of these grounds.
 This can also occur if the non-filing spouse’s “habitual intemperance” or “ill treatment” makes living together “insupportable.”
 Moreover, a decree of legal separation in a covenant marriage can also serve as a basis for a divorce if it was entered at least a year before the divorce is filed and there has been no reconciliation during that time.

-Contact us at Hallier Lawrence to learn more about how to handle divorce with covenant marriages.
+Contact us at Hallier Stearns PLC to learn more about how to handle divorce with covenant marriages.